 In an unexpected resume twist, Nadia once worked as a production assistant on an independent horror film that was filmed and produced in Maryland – her consolation prize when she didn’t land the coveted lead actress role.
 We’re glad she has switched gears from the silver screen to the sweet spot of economic development.

-Sarah is MCEDC's VP & Chief of Staff.
-She has worked in community and economic development in Montgomery County and across Pennsylvania for the past 18 years.
+Sarah has worked in community and economic development in Montgomery County and across Pennsylvania for the past 18 years.
 She has created riverfront parks, supported new farms, kick-started incubators and engaged civic leaders as they reimagined their former industrial towns.
 Wherever she is, Sarah’s professional goal remains the same — to provide people with access to new economic opportunities.
 As VP of Strategy, she is tasked with directing the creation of MCEDC's strategic initiatives.

 Formerly, Sarah was Special Assistant to the Secretary in the Pennsylvania Department of Community and Economic Development, Capital Projects Manager for the Department of Economic Development in Montgomery County, and spent many years working in Pittsburgh.

 A graduate of Ohio University, where she studied community health, she also received a Master’s from Carnegie Mellon University in Public Policy & Management, with a concentration in economic development.
-She just began a two-year term on the Montgomery County Food Council and also serves on the incubator committee at Bethesda Green.
+She serves on the Rockville Planning Commission, the Montgomery County Food Council and on the incubator committee at Bethesda Green.